The Banking Regulation Review: Netherlands

 Banks established in the Netherlands are required to obtain a banking licence from the ECB.
 The DCB is responsible for the processing of licence applications.
 To obtain a banking licence, banks must, inter alia, comply with the following requirements:

-- the integrity of the persons determining or co-determining the day-to-day policy, the management team members and the members of the supervisory board (or comparable body) of the bank must be beyond doubt;
+- the integrity of the persons determining or co-determining the day-to-day policy, the members of the management board and supervisory board (or comparable body) of the bank, must be beyond doubt;

 - the bank must have sound and prudent business operations, including procedures and measures for adequate risk management and client acceptance;